ramomar/alarmapp-firmware/README.md

 # Alarmapp Firmware

-Firmware for the [Alarmapp](https://github.com/ramomar/alarmapp) project written for the Particle Photon.
+Firmware for the [Alarmapp](https://github.com/ramomar/alarmapp) project written for the Particle Photon/Argon.

 ## Features